quinnphil/quinnphil.github.io/_pages/about.md

 Welcome to my website.

 Here you will find my [blog](/blog) and [portfolio](/portfolio), where I share both personal passions and professional work -- a blend of content reflecting my diverse interests across various domains.

+This [Jekyll](https://jekyllrb.com/) based website is hosted on [GitHub Pages](https://pages.github.com/).
+The theme is [al-folio](https://github.com/alshedivat/al-folio), a simply, responsive Jekyll theme aimed at academics.